nationalparkservice/species_occurrence_data_acquisition/README.md

 Products produced from this workflow include:

-1.  a brief report on the the process and data received from GBIF (pdf),
+1.  a report that documents the data acquisition and brief summaries of the data (pdf),
-2.  two appendices (pdf) visualizing species occurrence data,
+2.  two appendices visualizing species occurrence data (pdf),
 3.  a species list (csv), and
 4.  a zipped file of species occurrence data from GBIF in Darwin Core Archive format.